 Emissions Testing Station

 Braxton Automotive is a certified Georgia's Clean Air Force emissions testing station.
-We have 3 certified emission inspectors on sight Monday - Friday, 8am - 5pm.
-No appointment necessary.
-An emissions test takes about 15 minutes.
+We have 3 certified emission inspectors on sight Monday - Friday, 8-AM - 4-PM.
+Please note: We are a by-appointment emissions station, Please Call 404-367-4767 for an appointment.

 How do you prep for an emissions test?